LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/download.rst

 .. code-block:: python
     :caption: Triggering the whole process with ``dynamical`` using the spreadsheet configuration

-    from dynamical.easy_use import execute
+    from dynamical.pipelines import execute
     results = execute(config=param)

 .. code-block:: python
     :caption: Triggering the whole process with ``dynamical`` using the spreadsheet configuration

-    from dynamical.easy_use import execute
+    from dynamical.pipelines import execute
     results = execute(config="~/Downloads/Spreadsheet_example.xlsx")